 sometimesrecommend that people use topical retinoids alongside topical antibiotics or benzoyl peroxide.
 However, retinoids are not suitable for everyone.

 Many acne treatments increase the skin’s sensitivity to UV light.
 Additionally, exposure to the sun can worsen acne.
-As a result, it is important to wear a facial sunscreen every day, particularly while undergoing acne treatment.
+As a result, it is important to wear facial sunscreen every day, particularly while undergoing acne treatment.

 Systemic treatments work by addressing acne via oral medication, which has a more widespread effect on the body than topical treatment.
 Some options include: